o2346/techniques/kbbrg/README.md

 ## recipe

 1. buy a wooden board
-  * A board should be as flat as possible
+    * target should be as flat as possible
 1. build like img shown above
     * Some DIY shop takes order to cut board as you like, ask them if needed
     * then you may not need a saw, all you would need is nail & hammer